edwinst/whereami/README.md

 help you orient yourself in large code files, especially after jumping to a location via search.

+`whereami` only relies on standard C++ and the availability of 64-bit integer types.
+(The latter requirement could easily be removed.)
+It has been verified to build on 64-bit Windows and Linux.

 ## License

 I put the source code of `whereami` in the public domain to allow unencumbered reuse and